What Is Site Stacker — And Is It the Right Ministry Platform for Your Organization?

 What Does Site Stacker Do?

-1. Site Stacker includes built-in tools for online donation pages, giving campaigns, and fund designation.
+1. Site Stacker includes built-in tools for online donation pages, giving campaigns, and fund designation — with support for multiple payment processors including Apple Pay.
 Organizations can manage multiple campaigns simultaneously and tie giving directly to donor records without manual reconciliation.
+Unlike platforms that only handle online giving, Site Stacker also manages offline giving through check processing and batch entry, keeping all giving data in one place.

 Who Is Site Stacker Built For?